Chrissie Tiller asks if this could be a new way forward for UK arts?

 The impact of COVID-19, has, however, as both the Heart of Glass team and their artists noted, given the world the opportunity to turn some of this thinking on its head.

-‘It feels as if there's a moment… that’s something around us all taking time for a collective breath, taking a moment to really assess where we're all at and what the right way of moving forward is…for everybody.’
+‘It feels as if there's a moment… that’s something around us all taking time for a collective breath, taking a moment to really assess where we're all at and what the right way of moving forward is… for everybody.’

-As communities set up their own Mutual Aid groups, work collectively to combat isolation, find ways to address the challenges of their members in terms of disability or mental health issues, recognise carers as essential workers, the paradigms are shifting and ‘the pyramid has been turned upside down’.
+As communities set up their own Mutual Aid groups, work collectively to combat isolation, find ways to address the challenges of their members in terms of disability or mental health issues and recognise carers as essential workers, the paradigms are shifting and ‘the pyramid has been turned upside down’.
 As one of the Heart of Glass team noted, if governments across the world have suddenly found ways to implement social and economic policies we might once have imagined being seen as too divergent or radical, maybe this is also a time for the arts ‘to be dreaming together’.

 Which brought me back to Naomi Klein’s challenge.

 Darren Henley has already intimated in his recent blog for Arts Council that we cannot go back to the way things were, especially in terms of how we relate to our communities and our artists.
-What might happen then if, instead of thinking about re-adjusting our budgets and rewarding those organisations who speak about community engagement we began to take this opportunity to create real systemic change?
+What might happen then if, instead of thinking about re-adjusting our budgets and rewarding those organisations who speak about community engagement, we began to take this opportunity to create real systemic change?

-What if we began from the principle of putting our communities and our artists first, including funding them in ways that makes inclusion, diversity and cultural democracy real possibilities?
+What if we began from the principle of putting our communities and our artists first, including funding them in ways that make inclusion, diversity and cultural democracy real possibilities?
 What if we began to recognise that large institutions and their buildings are no longer relevant in the same way?
 What if the devastating impact of COVID-19 on individual artists, alongside the communities they work with, led us to re-build an arts sector that is more collaborative, more transformative and more caring?
 No longer thinking about our work in terms of audience development but in terms of communal sustenance, embracing concepts of ‘collective care’, linking our values and principles to those of fellow activists, prioritising the commons, taking care of the health of our planet as well as those who live on it, putting ourselves at the centre of the efforts to bring about a different kind of world.

 Director of Heart of Glass, Patrick Fox suggests those organisations who have placed communities at the centre of their work, who have been engaged in a more collaborative and social practice, are in a privileged position where this is concerned.

-‘In some ways,’ he explains ’we have been running the rehearsal for this kind of thinking …and we know that a sense of collectivism is really possible’.
-If this practice, he notes ‘is one of the only places where unbound radical thought and moments of utopian possibility can exist…there’s a responsibility to start to be counted and be visible… It's almost as if we need to dial it up right now because the operating system has changed.
+‘In some ways,’ he explains ’we have been running the rehearsal for this kind of thinking… and we know that a sense of collectivism is really possible’.
+If this practice, he notes ‘is one of the only places where unbound radical thought and moments of utopian possibility can exist… there’s a responsibility to start to be counted and be visible… It's almost as if we need to dial it up right now because the operating system has changed.
 And actually, it needs to be as loud as we can possibly make it so that this time can’t be unremembered’.

 Inspired by the Pirate Care website and its Syllabus of Care as ‘a political notion’, we have named these conversations around the arts and care I have been having with the Heart of Glass team and others beyond as The Shipping Forecast.
 Like the programme which was first telegraphed to ships out at sea in 1911, we see it as a way of offering connection in dark and disconnected times.
-As Chris Aldridge, one of the senior announcers, said, speaking about the Shipping Forecast itself, its litany of unknown names, ‘turns our landscape into a slightly ethereal world, inhabited by communities we are connected to but know nothing about.
+As Chris Aldridge, one of the senior announcers, said, speaking about The Shipping Forecast itself, its litany of unknown names, ‘turns our landscape into a slightly ethereal world, inhabited by communities we are connected to but know nothing about.
 It’s something that binds us together when so much divides us.’
 Care can be a radical act.
 It can challenge the status quo.
 It can enable us to dare to think collectively about different ways of being together.
-The arts could decide to tune into the new ways in which people are already connecting, the mutual and collaborative models of caring they are developing and decide this is the moment to reclaim the radical space and create a new blueprint for the society we want to live in.
+The arts could decide to tune into the new ways in which people are already connecting, the mutual and collaborative models of caring they are developing, and decide this is the moment to reclaim the radical space and create a new blueprint for the society we want to live in.

 We might want to start with this thought from a 20th century group of artists and activists, the Black Orchid Collective: